· 2 min read

 “We’re excited for Crowe to be a part of this pilot, as we know the importance and overall impact of ESG,” said Julie Wood, Chief People Officer and Chair of Crowe’s corporate responsibility committee.
 “At Crowe, our values and purpose shape our business decisions.
 Our commitment to sustainable business practices extends to the organizations, vendors and communities that we choose to work with.”

 The NSF/ANSI 391.1 standard established criteria for evaluating professional services providers’ environmental, social, governance (ESG) and supply chain impacts.
 Similar to the LEED green building rating system, the professional services standard uses a point system.
 Certification to the standard will help firms demonstrate their commitment to sustainable and ethical business practices.

 “The signs of climate change are all around us now.
-In response to this urgent crisis, governments, investors and institutional buyers are placing additional pressure on the business community to take meaningful action on the environmental and social impacts of their businesses,” said Michael Salemi, Head of Innovation at NSF International.
+In response to this urgent crisis, governments, investors and institutional buyers are placing additional pressure on the business community to take meaningful action on the environmental and social impacts of their businesses,” said Michael Salemi, Head of Innovation at NSF.
 “Certification to NSF/ANSI 391.1 will help professional services firms differentiate themselves from competitors by documenting and verifying their sustainable business practices.
 It may also help firms meet pending state and federal procurement guidelines.”